engineeringclouds/My_Cloud-Native_Adventure/Linux/Scripts/README.md

 I know that this is only a temporary VM for learning purposes but it's worth getting into the practice of making sure that your cloud resources are as secure as possible.
 With that in mind, I create a Network Security Group to protect our VM and lock SSH access down to my Public IP address only.

-It is also best practice to configure SSH access using an SSH Key Pair.
-For this temporary use case, I am using a username and password instead.

 **Filename:** deploylinuxazvm.sh

 **JSON Object returned when VM deployed (example):**